devprithvi/testrepo/README.md

 # testrepo
-implement the ci/cd with guthub action
+implement the ci/cd with github action